aws-amplify/docs/ios/storage.md

 ### Transfer with Access Control List

 To upload a file and specify permissions for it, you can use predefined grants, also known as canned ACLs.
 The following code shows you how to setup a file with publicRead access using the AWSS3 client.
+See [Access Control List(ACL) Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html) for more information.

 ```swift